WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "trailer"

-: A map of trailer header field names to values, encoded as byte strings (Section 2.1 of {{!RFC7049}}).
+: A map of lowercase trailer header field names to their values, encoded as byte strings (Section 2.1 of {{!RFC7049}}).

 A parser MAY return incremental information while parsing `application/http-exchange+cbor` content.